-It’s important to understand that religion is a man made system.
+It’s important to understand that religion is a man-made system.
 Jesus didn’t come to Earth to start a new religion for some of us.
-He came so His Father could have have a personal relationship with each of us.
+He came so His Father could have a personal relationship with each of us.

 John 1:12-13 says, “To all who received Him, to those who believed in His name, He gave the right to become children of God – children born not of natural descent, nor of human decision or a husband’s will, but born of God.”

 In Galatians 4:4-7 Paul said the same thing.
 He said that being redeemed by the blood of Jesus means we’ve been adopted into God’s family, and we are His children now.
 So we’re not just followers of our God, like members of other religions are of theirs.
 Because of our faith in what Jesus did for us, we have literally become the children of our God.

 Therefore, God is the only one we should address as “Father”.